 |credit cards or loan repayments|

-Remember to review your budget every so often to make sure it is working for you.
-A change in income or big or ongoing expenses should be accounted for in your budget.
+Remember to review your budget regularly to make sure it’s still working for you.
+A change in your income, or ongoing expenses can affect your budget.